shift-left-test/Hosta/README.md

 Hosta is a comprehensive solution for building and executing unit tests for C/C++ programs using the host build toolchain.
 It leverages CMake scripts to facilitate the creation of test programs and their execution on the host platform via CTest, even within a cross-build toolchain environment.

+## Features

+- Comprehensive solution for building and running unit tests for C/C++ projects
+- Uses CMake scripts for test execution on the host platform via CTest
+- Supports dual-targeting in cross-build toolchain environments
+- Provides functions to define host executables and libraries with ease
+- Integrates with popular testing frameworks such as Unity and Google Test

 ## Prerequisites

 Ensure the following software packages are installed on your host environment: